AdaCore/spark2014/docs/ug/appendix.rst

 A default argument of On is assumed for any SPARK_Mode pragma or aspect_specification for which no argument is explicitly specified.

-A Spark_Mode of Auto cannot be explicitly specified; the cases in which a Spark_Mode of Auto is implicitly specified are described below.
+A SPARK_Mode of Auto cannot be explicitly specified; the cases in which a SPARK_Mode of Auto is implicitly specified are described below.
 Roughly speaking, Auto indicates that it is left up to the formal verification tools to determine whether or not a given construct is in |SPARK|.